threefoldtecharchive/grid3_client_go/docs/design.md

 - ### **Reverting a deployment:**

-  1. before applying any change, the deployment manager should first retreive the current state from the nodes `oldState`.
+  1. before applying any change, the deployment manager should first retrieve the current state from the nodes `oldState`.
-  2. at first, `currentState` of deployment ids is provided by the user (as `oldDeloymentIDs`).
+  2. at first, `currentState` of deployment ids is provided by the user (as `oldDeploymentIDs`).
   3. every contract deletion or creation, should directly be reflected in the `currentState`.
-  4. if some error happens while applying some change, the deployment manager should revert to its old state using the `currentState` as the `oldDeploymentIDs` and the `oldState` as the `newDeployemnts`.
+  4. if some error happens while applying some change, the deployment manager should revert to its old state using the `currentState` as the `oldDeploymentIDs` and the `oldState` as the `newDeployments`.

 - ### **Retrieving current state:**